 In conjunction with Pensions Awareness Week, our Chief Executive explains our briefing programme aims to help educate the Armed Forces community on all pension matters and raise awareness on the complexities and benefits of their Armed Forces Pension.

-At the Forces Pension Society, our vision is to be the trusted source for independent Armed Forces Pension advice – we are a not for profit organisation and the pension watchdog on behalf of the entire Armed Forces Community.
+At the Forces Pension Society, our vision is to be the trusted source for independent Armed Forces Pension guidance – we are a not for profit organisation and a pension watchdog on behalf of the entire Armed Forces Community.

 And with membership numbers fast approaching 60,000 it is really encouraging to see that over two-thirds of our joiners this year are from the non-commissioned ranks or have a non-commissioned background.
 And I’m greatly encouraged to see that more and more serving military and their partners are taking real interest and real ownership of their Armed Forces Pension.